South Carolina Dog Bite Accident Lawyer

 Even if your dog escapes through a broken fence or open gate, you may still be held liable under strict liability.
 However, some exceptions might exist depending on how the dog escaped and the prior behavior of the dog.

-A dog bite lawyer can analyze your situation and determine the best course of action.
+A dog bite lawyer can analyze your situation and determine the most suitable course of action.

 My Dog Was Deemed “Vicious” After the Bite.
 What Does This Mean?